Ayokayzy/School-Management-system/README.md

 The project is divided into frontend and backend components to ensure modularity and scalability.

 Frontend
 Role: Handles the user interface and user experience.
-The Frontend was designed by two different authors namely;  and aolamilekan79@gmail.com (Deroot23).

 Responsibilities:
 Design and implement responsive web pages.
 Ensure smooth navigation and interaction for users.